 In addition to following the AAP’s sleep safety guidelines, there are a number of other things you can do to decrease your baby’s risk of SIDS and sleep-related death.
 Breastfeeding, up-to-date immunizations and quality prenatal care have all been scientifically proven to reduce your baby’s risk of SIDS.

-UPMC Pinnacle is a Cribs for Kid's® partner providing a program to educate parents, family members, child care providers, and health professionals about safe infant sleep and SIDS.
+UPMC in central Pa. is a Cribs for Kid's® partner providing a program to educate parents, family members, child care providers, and health professionals about safe infant sleep and SIDS.
 Learn more about the Cribs for Kids Program.